neoclient/neoclient/examples/path-params/README.md

-# examples/cookie
+# examples/path-params
-Example for the `Cookie` parameter
+Example for the `Paths` parameter

 ## Start the Server
 ```console